-- 1. Close all the drains: tanks, lo-point drains, and have by-pass closed to water heater. - With the coach completely drained, open V1 and insert siphon hose into container with sanitation solution.
-Be sure V2 is also open and V3 is closed.
-Start the pump to draw liquid into the system until liquid comes through the faucets.
-Close faucets and pump will shut off.
-Lines are now full. - 3.
-Should you desire to sanitize also the tank, open V3, value with red handle to "in line" position allowing liquid mixture in tank. - 4.
-Now close V1 and V2. with V3 open, add additional water to tank through the city water fill.
-Open faucets for free flow of water through system. - 5.
+- 4. Add additional water to the tank through the gravity water fill.
+Open faucets, both valves need to be closed.
+Start the pump to draw the liquid from the tank through the water system.
+When liquid flows freely from the faucets, close faucets.
+Pump will shut off. - 5.
 Allow this water solution to stand in the system for three hours. - 6.
-Drain solution and flush with fresh water. - To remove any excess chlorine taste or odor, prepare a solution of one quart vinegar to five gallons of water and allow this solution to agitate in the tank for several days by vehicle motion. - 8.
+Drain solution and flush with fresh water. - 7.
+To remove any excess chlorine taste or odor, prepare a solution of one quart vinegar to five gallons of water and allow this solution to agitate in the tank for several days by vehicle motion. - 8.
 Drain the tank again and flush with fresh water. - 9.
 Your demand water system is now ready for use. - 10.
 Be sure to TURN OFF the pump when traveling or when the recreational vehicle is not in use.